 “What should I do, sis?
 You always seemed to know.”

-He let the camera idle on the grave, letting himself escape for a moment to memories of when he and his sister would wander the cemetery together, making up stories about all the forgotten people.
+He let the camera idle on the grave, letting himself escape for a moment in memories of when he and Ester would wander the cemetery together, making up stories about all the forgotten people.

 He turned the camera back on himself.

 “I was going to do another instructional video this week, but since my asshole boss took two stuck-up feminazis’ side over another barista’s, that’s not gonna happen.
 I’ll try and come up with something different for next time.
 Look, I know I don’t have anything for you guys this week, but with all that’s happened, if any of you can help me out I’d really appreciate it.
-Link will be at the bottom.
+Links to my KoFi and Patreon will be at the bottom.
 Thanks guys, love ya!”

-David added the link then uploaded the video.
-His vlog was just starting to get a following — almost five hundred subscribers — and now he didn’t have an espresso machine or any other equipment to use in his videos.
+David added the links to the video then uploaded it to YouTube.
+His vlog was just starting to get a serious following — almost five hundred subscribers — and now he didn’t have an espresso machine or any other equipment to use.
 Steven had royally screwed him.

 He looked back at his sister’s grave, not realizing until just then why he had come here.

-“I gotta get out of this shit town before it kills me too, sis.
+“I gotta get out of this shithole town before it kills me too, sis.
 I won’t forget you.”

 David’s phone buzzed.
 He pulled it out and checked the notifications.
 What little hope which had bloomed at the vibration wilted and died.
 Far from receiving donations or messages from his friends, a number of his subscribers had left angry comments on his video, saying they’d unsubscribed after hearing him use such sexist language.
 He was shaking again, half furious and half painfully distraught.
 It wasn’t his fault those women treated him that way, or that he had been fired, or that his parents had kicked him out, or that his friends had abandoned him.
 Couldn’t they understand that?
 Couldn’t they understand how unfair all of this was to him?
 How could they do this to him?